WisTex/Raconteur/contrib/autoinstall/README.md

 *Don’t forget to change the default password for user pi!*

+## Local install

+It is possible to install a website locally (i.e. to access it using http://localhost/ or any local domain you please), see README.md for details.

 ## Help wanted

 Using Nginx as the webserver is not the best choice if you plan to clone or import a channel currently hosted on another website.
 The Nginx and/or PHP configuration files probably need some tweaking to have this feature correctly working.
 If you feel you could help solve this, feel free to contribute.